 Echo Reply packet out-of-band as IPv4 or IPv6 UDP packet.

-Responder to the SFC Echo Request sends the Echo Reply over IP
+Responder to the NSH Echo Request encapsulates the Echo Reply in an IP/UDP packet

-network if the Reply mode is Reply via an IPv4/IPv6 UDP Packet.
+if the Reply mode is Reply via an IPv4/IPv6 UDP Packet.

 Because the NSH does not identify the ingress node that generated the